RyanPowell13/DevOps-CICD-Pipeline/README.md

 # How to Use

-1. Close this repo and cd into the root directory
+1. Clone this repo and cd into the root directory
 2. Run the following command: `vagrant up`
 3. Open a browser and navigate to http://localhost:8080